 Right in the middle of this precinct is a giant 30 hectare scar on the landscape: the Mt Coot-tha Quarry.
 Established in 1919 and owned by Brisbane City Council, the quarry has served us well, providing rock for road and building projects in SE Queensland.

 But the quarry is now well past its use by date.
 The noise, vibrations and dust from blasting are hazardous to the health and wellbeing of local residents (human AND animal), and there are other options for obtaining road materials.
 Every year that passes without a clear plan increases the cost of rehabilitation to Brisbane ratepayers - we may be getting some cheap rock for roads right now, but in a few years we’ll be really paying for it!

 Following the successful zipline campaign in 2019, I launched this petition alongside local Greens Council candidates, calling for a plan to close and rehabilitate the Quarry by 2025, and held a community forum together with the Mt Coot-tha Protection Alliance (MCPA) on the future of the Quarry.
 You can read a detailed report on the outcomes of that community forum here.

 Along with the community, I think it’s time to close the quarry and let Brisbane residents decide what we want for the future of the site, taking our lead from the Aboriginal traditional owners.
 We have an amazing opportunity to create a world class, beautiful, environmentally sensitive addition to the Mt Coot-tha public parklands.

-(please note this petition is being conducted in conjunction with Donna Burns, Greens candidate for Paddington Ward, and your details will be shared with that campaign).
+(please note this petition is being conducted in conjunction with the Greens campaigns for Paddington and Walter Taylor Ward, and your details will be shared with those campaigns).